 The Computer Fraud Abuse Act lists the common computer crime charges Unauthorized Access of a Computer, and Exceeding Authorization to a Computer.
 These allegations basically include: (1) to obtain financial, credit or other sensitive information; (2) with intent to defraud; (3) to obtain something of value; or (4) to intentionally damage a computer.

 An Indictment (formal charge) charges someone for exceeding the authority a person has for the computer or computer network.
 That is, even if a person was authorized to access information, he may be restricted from sensitive information or certain financial data.
 If a person does not have authorization to access certain information files, he could be prosecuted.
 This is true even though the person being investigated or prosecuted may have authorization to access the computer/network.
+A computer crime attorney who defends federal computer crimes can guide you through an investigation or case.

 Fraud and Conspiracy